 - In Hornblower, Jack Simpson finds out that Horatio Hornblower is afraid of heights.
 Simpson sends his men to tell Hornblower that he's ordered by Lt.
 Eccleston to climb to the fighting top.
 It's a lie, nobody gave that order, and Simpson laughs at Hornblower and refuses to help him when he's stuck in the rigging, unable to move.

 - The X-Files:

-- Episode "Blood" dealt with people whose phobias were heightened to unbearable levels because they were exposed to drug called LSD-M and they were possibly receiving subliminal messages.
+- "Blood" dealt with people whose phobias were heightened to unbearable levels because they were exposed to drug called LSD-M and they were possibly receiving subliminal messages.
 (Or they might have been hallucinating them.)
 The fears included Claustrophobia, fear of being raped and fear of blood.